 Although she missed her friends, Abigail was delighted with their new situation.
-Richmond Hill was "Beautifull in the highest degree, it is a mixture of the sublime & Beautifull"; it was "one of the most delightfull spots I have seen in this Country,"267 and it was made more pleasant because Nabby and the two grandchildren lived there.
-Abigail told her sister that "a Grandchild is almost as near to your Heart as your own children; my little Boys delight me and I should feel quite melancholy without them."268 The house overlooked the North River with commanding views of New York City, Long Island, and New Jersey.
+Richmond Hill was "Beautifull in the highest degree, it is a mixture of the sublime & Beautifull"; it was "one of the most delightfull spots I have seen in this Country,"273 and it was made more pleasant because Nabby and the two grandchildren lived there.
+Abigail told her sister that "a Grandchild is almost as near to your Heart as your own children; my little Boys delight me and I should feel quite melancholy without them."274 The house overlooked the North River with commanding views of New York City, Long Island, and New Jersey.
 An extra servant or two were necessary to make the trip to the city four to six times daily.
 The lofty rooms had eleven-foot ceilings, but the house needed repairs.
 In the winter, at least six fireplaces were kept ablaze to keep the house warm.
 With firewood costing \$7 per cord and forty to fifty cords needed, heating was far more expensive than in Braintree.
 With a family of eighteen (ten family members and eight servants), the occupants were a bit crowded.
-"I have a pretty good Housekeeper, a tolerable footman, a midling cook, an indifferent steward, and a vixen of a House maid."
-Their coachman was "not to be trusted with the keys of a cellar."
-He slept in the stable and was in the house only to eat or when he served as "a porter at the door."
-269 John and Esther Brisler, homesick for Braintree, left for a while but soon returned when offered a large increase in salary.
+"I have a pretty good Housekeeper, a tolerable footman, a midling cook, an indifferent steward and a vixen of a House maid."
+Their coachman was "not to be trusted with keys of a cellar."
+He slept in the stable and was in the house only to eat or when he served as "a porter at the door."275 John and Esther Brisler, homesick for Braintree, left for a while but soon returned when offered a large increase in salary.
 Abigail regularly complained about the difficulty of getting honest, hard-working, sober servants.
-She was grateful that Esther and John Brisler decided to stay with them to supervise the servants.
-"I cannot find a cook in the whole city but what will get drunk, and as to the Negroes-I am most sincerely sick of them, and I can no more do without Mr. Brisler,
+She was grateful that Esther

-^{267.} AA to Mary Cranch, Richmond Hill, October 11 and July 12, 1789, AFC, VIII, 421, 388.
+273. AA to Mary Cranch, Richmond Hill, June 28 and July 12, 1789, AFC, VIII, 379, 388.

-^{268.} AA to Mary Cranch, Richmond Hill, September 1, 1789, New Letters, 23.
+274. AA to Mary Cranch, Richmond Hill, September 1, 1789, AFC, VIII, 403.

-^{269.} AA to Mary Cranch, Richmond Hill, November 3, 1789, AFC, VIII, 436.
+275. AA to Mary Cranch, Richmond Hill, November 3, 1789, AFC, VIII, 436.

-than a coach could go without wheels or Horses to draw it."270 Later she wrote that "The chief of the servants here who are good for any thing are Negroes who are slaves.
-The white ones are all Foreigners & chiefly vagabonds."271 After moving to Philadelphia, she still preferred black to white servants.
-She particularly liked "a very clever black Boy of 15," who was in his second year of a seven-year indenture with the Adamses.272
+and John Brisler decided to stay with them to supervise the servants.
+"I cannot find a cook in the whole city but what will get drunk, and as to the Negroes-I am most sincerely sick of them, and I can no more do without mr Brisler, than a coach could go without wheels or Horses to draw it."
+Later she wrote that "the chief of the Servants here who are good for any thing are Negroes who are slaves, the white ones are all Foreigners & chiefly vagabonds."
+After moving to Philadelphia, she still preferred black to white servants.
+She particularly liked "a very clever black Boy of 15," who was in his second year of a seven-year indenture with the Adamses.